 We encourage and include the patient’s personal physician in our team approach and in planning patient care.
 The physician will work in collaboration with our Medical Director to assure patients receive excellent care.

 Registered nurses provide skilled nursing visits, support and teaching and coordinate all aspects of the patients care.
-A registered nurse is on call 24 hours a day, 7 days of the week.
+A registered nurse is available 24 hours a day, 7 days of the week.
 They keep the family and primary physician informed of any changes.
 Additionally, our registered nurses provide support and valuable information to family members on how to care for their loved one.

 The Social Worker addresses emotional and psychological needs by providing comfort and support to patients and family members who are dealing with the stressful issues related to a life-limiting illness.
 The Social Worker also lends support with non-medical concerns, such as legal and financial issues, access to community resources and future planning.